You are here

 - TARs are tested at 1 p.m. the first Wednesday of every month.

-- TXT-U - DEM is the point of contact regarding TXT-U, the University's emergency text notification system.
+- SAFE-U is the University's emergency text notification system.

-- For more information or to register, see the TXT-U page.
+- For more information or to register, see the SAFE-U website.

 Emails and Twitter Messages